guaguanco127/br.utility.gain-1.0/MaxMSP External/README.md

 ## <a name="Use"></a>How To Use

-Open up a patch in Max/MSP, create a new object called br.utility.gain-1.0~
+Open up a patch in Max/MSP, create a new object called br.utility.gain.1.0~

 If the installation worked then the object will now exist in your patch.

-This external works exactly like the abstraction version.
+This external works almost like the abstraction version.
 However, you are unable to click inside of an external.

 The first two inlets are for the left and the right stereo signals.
-The far right inlet is for a float to adjust the decibels between -72.0 and +35.0 dB
+You can give the message of "speed $1" with a float connected to the message to adjust the decibels using Max data.
+Or, if you prefer a signal driven approach, use the far right inlet is for a signal to adjust the decibels between -72.0 and +35.0 dB.
+Or,